react-native-oh-library/usage-docs/en/react-native-bootsplash.md

 ## Installation and Usage

-Find the matching version information in the release address of a third-party library: [@react-native-oh-tpl/react-native-bootsplash Releases](https://github.com/react-native-oh-library/react-native-bootsplash/releases).For older versions that are not published to npm, please refer to the [installation guide](/en/tgz-usage-en.md) to install the tgz package.
+Find the matching version information in the release address of a third-party library: [@react-native-oh-tpl/react-native-bootsplash Releases](https://github.com/react-native-oh-library/react-native-bootsplash/releases).
+For older versions that are not published to npm, please refer to the [installation guide](/en/tgz-usage-en.md) to install the tgz package.

 Go to the project directory and execute the following instruction: